wadalino/pihole-ha-mqtt-service/README.md

    UPDATE_TIME: Frequency update time to send a new MQTT messages
    ```

-4) Variables will be stored into file **'/env/ha-mqtt-environment'**, this file will be loaded by **'ha-mqtt-service.py'**
+4) Variables will be stored into file **'/root/ha-mqtt-environment/.env'**, this file will be loaded by **'mqtt-service.py'**

 5) There are two variables into downloaded **'mqtt-service.py'** file placed on **'ha-mqtt-service'** directory, called *DEBUG* and *TRACE* set as False by default.
 You can change them to True if you want to set in Debug or Trace MODE.
 Please note that write much information and log can grow too much -- remember to set to False when set to Production.

-6) The script check if Python3 is installed in the system, also check for required python packages required.
+6) The script check if Python3 is installed and also check for required packages.

 7) After script execution there are two new directories created in '/root/' folder: